Luxurious Magazine tasted history when Jeremy Webb visited Lindores Abbey, one of Scotland’s newest distilleries, yet probably its oldest.

 The goal of all involved is to produce aged single malt Whisky to rival any in the world.

 The four of us were allowed to plant apple trees in the land surrounding the distillery which is going to become an orchard as it was back in the 15th century.
-Drew wants to produce Cider on site using the apples from the trees.
-Again this is what the monks were doing when they lived at Lindores.
+Drew wants to produce Cider on-site using apples from the trees.
+Again, this is what the monks were doing when they lived at Lindores.

-Andrew the Head Chef made some of the best food I have ever tasted, and I experienced eating pigeon for the first time.
+Andrew, the Head Chef, made some of the best food I have ever tasted, and I experienced eating pigeons for the first time.
 Three courses of delight were served by the excellent waitresses.

 Lindores Abbey – Where and how?